Zero4793/Zeros-Assortment/README.md

 Plague/Virus
-	contagious in hand/scored. gives some buff but then destroys? or purely debuff and a challenge? maybe X2 then breaks, spreading to other cards that scored. so playing them alone is the way to remove them ?name
+	contagious in hand/scored. gives some buff but then destroys? or purely debuff and a challenge? maybe X2 then breaks, spreading to other cards that scored. so playing them alone is the way to remove them classless?
 	wild rank rather than suit
 Phoenix
-	when would be destroyed/removed, is instead discarded or added to next shop, also maybe buffed
+	when would be destroyed/removed, is instead discarded or added to next shop, also maybe buffed fragile and dangerous?
+	big bonus like glass, X3?
+	1 in ? chance to destroy entire scored hand gunpowder
+	+/X?
+	when BURN; 1 in ? to destroy all scored name?
+	gives mult of its rank instead of chips
 ## Misc
 Joker fusion, some method of combining related jokers into new ones, perhaps if have each of a set unlock the fusion in shop or straight add it to next shop
+	shortcut & 4 fingers?
 Limitless Endless mode; once you reach endless, limits are removed. joker slots/money gain/etc. a reward for winning. either setting that alters endless, or another option on win screen
 Equinox & Solstice does what?
 Vampire Blind
-	removes enhancements on scored cards, maybe even increases blind to beat when doing so? some method to save hands for latter. specifically those pulled in shop from packs. sometimes a good hand shows up in a pack time and not when wanting to score. perhaps a joker/voucher that a saves a hand if the pack is skipped?
+	removes enhancements on scored cards, maybe even increases blind to beat when doing so? some method to save hands for later. specifically those pulled in shop from packs. sometimes a good hand shows up in a pack time and not when wanting to score. perhaps a joker/voucher that a saves a hand if the pack is skipped? lock in boss blind
+	must play most played hand
+	doesnt soun that bad, but will screw ver sometimes Vicious Mockery blind
+	lose $1 per joker or joker trigger freeze/lock items in shop, that you cant buy yet shredder, pay to delete cards from deck better rerolls, rerolls voucher and packs too voucher packs? asteroids/comets/moons
+	like planet cards but 'contains' and for specific hand patterns. adds onto base hand score before card score phase one of jupiters moons could be lesser flush, eg at least 4 cards of same suit

+more meta upgrades, not just unlock jokers/decks, but also consumables and types, and shop features etc (like freeze instead of being voucher or option)
+	basically start with only normal cards and jokers, gotta unlock tarots/spectrals/planets, special features,etc